brickpool/logo/doc/PG-Protocol.md

 Command | Function | Content
 --- | --- | ---
-1 byte | n Bytes
+1 byte | n bytes
-Command Code | Function Field | Optional
+Control Code | Function Field | Optional
 >Figure Control Command Frame

 The content of a control message sent from a DTE to a LOGO device may contains additional information that the LOGO must use to perform the action defined by the command code.